-Enter the maximum temperature, minimum temperature, and base temperature into the calculator to determine the degree days.
+Enter the maximum temperature, minimum temperature, and base temperature into the calculator to determine the signed degree-day value (positive = cooling, negative = heating).
 This calculator can also evaluate any of the variables given the others are known.

 Degree Day Formula